 Executive Benefits of Developmental Executive Coaching, as described by our clients

-* More self-awareness of personality and behaviours
+* More self-awareness of personality and motivations

 * A better understanding and knowledge of Leading versus Managing

-* To create effective rapport with peers, colleagues, reports and the board of Directors
+* To create effective rapport with peers, colleagues, reports, and the board of Directors

 * To develop growth in terms of worldview (capacity to hold more perspectives)